Health Risks of Aluminum

 In industrial settings, inhaling aluminum dust can lead to respiratory problems, such as coughing, shortness of breath, and lung inflammation (aluminum pneumonitis).

 Aluminum cookware is popular because it heats quickly, distributes heat evenly, and is lightweight.
-However, cooking with aluminum can sometimes lead to leaching, especially when preparing acidic foods like tomatoes, citrus, or vinegar-based dishes.
+However, cooking with aluminum cookware sometimes lead to leaching, especially when preparing acidic foods like tomatoes, citrus, or vinegar-based dishes.
 High heat can cause small amounts of aluminum to dissolve into your food.

 Some early observational studies explored whether long-term dietary exposure to aluminum might be associated with neurological changes.